Applications for the Rice MBA open Friday, August 15. Apply early.

 In an era when human capital — ideas, practices and inventions — is the most critical resource of all, Houston enjoys a major power source.
 It is the most ethnically diverse city in the country.
 This is an asset crucial to 21st-century business, which must prioritize adaptability to new skills and technology to thrive, notes the personal finance site WalletHub.

 Houstonians know — and teach each other — how to thrive.
-It’s a city where more than 46 percent of minority-owned businesses posted at least half a million dollars in annual revenue last year.
 It’s a leading destination for refugees from around the country, who choose Houston for their new beginning.
 And it’s a city whose business community openly values the drive and innovation that its foreign-born residents bring the economy.

 Use your business degree in a city where you can BE SOMEONE.

 Houston is rich territory for workers with business graduates who are eager to put their ideas into action.
-It’s a city where old-time wildcatters can speak fluent Spanish, where leaders of both political parties reflexively support each other in crisis, where the first openly gay mayor of a major U.S. city extols the power of Southern charm and the will to work together.
+It’s a city where old-time wildcatters can speak fluent Spanish and where leaders of both political parties reflexively support each other in crisis — a place that values Southern charm and the will to work together.
 It’s a city where every few years, when some naysayer vandalizes the public reminder to BE SOMEONE, someone else climbs up and paints it right back.

 _________________________________________________________________________________